 Restaurants and bars

-The hospitality sector in Rome has taken a heavy hit from the covid-19 crisis, with the city's bars and restaurants currently only permitted to stay open until 18.00.
-Social distancing is paramount, which obviously favours larger establishments, and there is an emphasis on outdoor dining for those lucky enough to have space outdoors.
+The hospitality sector in Rome has taken a heavy hit from the covid-19 crisis, with the city's bars and restaurants.
+Social distancing is paramount, which obviously favours larger establishments, and there is an emphasis on outdoor dining.
 What better city in which to dine al fresco, take your espresso in a sunlit piazza or enjoy a glass of wine.
 Rome offers a full spectrum of cuisine, from traditional Roman to international, as well as rooftop terraces, pubs, wine bars and cocktail bars.
 Not to mention pizza and gelato!